bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 </div>

-Channel Apps allow merchants to list products on external sales channels like Point-of-Sale devices, online marketplaces, marketing platforms, and social networking sites.
-Using BigCommerce's [Channels Toolkit](), developers can create channel apps that integrate with virtually any platform.
-Once published and approved, these apps are listed on [BigCommerce's App Marketplace]() for merchants to install.
-Additionally, approved apps developed by [select partners]() are listed within the Channel Manager in every BigCommerce store's control panel.
+Channel Apps allow merchants to connect to, manage, and sell on external sales channels, like Point-of-Sale devices, online marketplaces, marketing platforms, and social networking sites.
+Using BigCommerce’s [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/channels-toolkit-reference), developers can create channel apps that integrate with virtually any platform.
+Once published and approved, these apps are listed on [BigCommerce's App Marketplace](https://www.bigcommerce.com/apps/) for merchants to install.
+Additionally, approved apps developed by [select partners](https://www.bigcommerce.com/partners/) are listed within the Channel Manager in every BigCommerce store's control panel.

-This article is a comprehensive guide to building Channel Apps on BigCommerce for any type of channel.
-For a high-level overview of Channels on BigCommerce, see [Channels Overview]().
+This article is a comprehensive guide on the foundations of building Apps on BigCommerce for any type of channel.
+For a high-level overview of Channels on BigCommerce, see [Channels Overview](https://developer.bigcommerce.com/api-docs/channels/channels-overview).

 ### Prerequisites
 * A BigCommerce Store, trial, or sandbox